merge/skulls/x230t/README.md

 flash externally using `external_install_top.sh -b x230t` just like the first time, see above.
 Only the "upper" 4MB chip has to be written.

-It is recommended to do the the update directly on your X230T using Linux though.
+It is recommended to do the update directly on your X230T using Linux though.
 This is considered more safe for your hardware and is very convenient - just install the "flashrom" program and run  `./skulls.sh -b x230t`, see below.